alexstandiford/easy-beer-lister/readme.txt

 * Special Menus Post Type allows you to create auto-populating custom menus for quick printing, or display on a TV screen.

 ## Add-Ons ##
-BrewBuddy has many optional add-ons that can make it even faster to manage your beers on your website.  [http://www.brewbuddy.io/downloads/untappd-importer/](Import your beers directly from Untappd), and more!
+Easy Beer Lister has many optional add-ons that can make it even faster to manage your beers on your website.  [http://www.easybeerlister.com/downloads/untappd-importer/](Import your beers directly from Untappd), and more!

 ## Shortcodes ##
 * `[beer]` - Create a URL to a specified beer.
 This link will also show a preview of the beer when you hover over it with your mouse.